-Let us now consider in more detail the dependence on time of the number of triggered events predicted by the present hypothesis.
-Kagan and Jackson (1991) and Dieterich (1994) found, in their empirical works, that shallow aftershocks, above a given magnitude cutoff, decay globally (for different distance intervals) in about 10 years and this time decay appears to systematically decrease with increasing depth.
+Let us now consider in more detail the dependence on time of the number of triggered events predicted by the present hypothesis. $Kagan\ and\ Jackson\ (1991)$ and $Dieterich\ (1994)$ found, in their empirical works, that shallow aftershocks, above a given magnitude cutoff, decay globally (for different distance intervals) in about 10 years and this time decay appears to systematically decrease with increasing depth.
 In our model the behavior in different zones depends on the different values of the stress changes, that decrease with the increasing distance from the edges of the fault.
-It can then be noted that the plateau of the plot of the seismicity rate versus time (see fig. 3) has a duration that increases with the increasing distance from the source.
+It can be then noted that the plateau of the plot of the seismicity rate versus time (see Figure 3) has a duration that increases with the increasing distance from the source.
 This result depends on our assumption of considering only aftershocks on the mainshock fault plane.
-It can also be biased by the fact that we consider only the effect of the static stress step $\Delta \tau$ caused by a mainshock and we neglect the interaction between other events.
-We also do not account for heterogeneities of frictional or constitutive prop-
+It can also be biased by the fact that we consider only the effect of the static stress step $\Delta \tau$ caused by a mainshock and we neglect the interaction between others events.
+We also do not account for heterogeneities of frictional or constitutive properties nor for the dynamic stress concentration at the crack tip.
+In spite of that, we believe that our model can describe a behavior not so far from reality.
+Therefore we keep as our reference the model of fault given in Table 1 again.